monkey-projects/website/docs/content/md/pages/why-clojure.md

 and immutability**.
 So most functional concepts have become well-known to most developers.

+## No Magic

+Through the use of [macros](https://clojure.org/reference/macros), Clojure offers ways to create your own DSL's.
+We could have done this for *MonkeyCI* as well, but we have chosen to refrain from that for the time being.
+This because in our experience using macros may be useful, but it also adds a kind of "magic" to your code, which is **often hard to understand** for novice users and developers.
+Maybe in the future we will create a more succinct DSL, but the "pure" Clojure code will always remain available.

 ## Conclusion

 So we hope we've convinced you that our choice was not just done using a darts board,